 Dionysus was the god of wine, vegetation, pleasure, festivity, madness and wild frenzy.
 He was depicted as either an older, bearded god or an effeminate, long-haired youth.
 His attributes included the thyrsos (a pine-cone tipped staff), a drinking cup and a crown of ivy.
-He was usually accompanied by a troop of Satyrs and Mainades (wild female devotees).
+He was usually accompanied by a troop of Satyrs and Maenads (wild female devotees).

 Residence: Mount Olympus

 Symbols: Thyrsus, grapevine, bull, panthers and other big cats

 Parents: Zeus and Semele

 Siblings: Aeacus, Angelos, Aphrodite, Apollo, Ares, Artemis, Athena, Ilithyia, Enyo, Hephaestus, Heracles, Hermes, Minos, Pandia, Persephone, Perseus, Rhadamanthus, the Graces, the Horae, the Litae, the Muses and the Moirae